eklem/eklem-headline-parser/README.md

 # eklem-headline-parser

-Determines in node.js and the broswer the most relevant keywords in a headline by considering article context.
+Determines the most relevant keywords in a headline by considering article context.
+Works for Node.js and the browser.
 Started as a forked version of [TessMyers](https://github.com/TessMyers) [headline-parser](https://github.com/TessMyers/headline-parser).

 ## Usage